Weather in Portugal in August

 The Festival of the Iberian Mask

 The Festival of the Iberian Mask celebrates the rich tradition of mask-making and folklore in the border regions of Portugal and Spain.
-Held in various locations, including Bragança and Zamora, this festival features colourful parades, mask-making workshops, and theatrical performances that bring ancient myths and legends to life.
+Held in various locations, including Bragança and Zamora, this festival features colorful parades, mask-making workshops, and theatrical performances that bring ancient myths and legends to life.
 It's a celebration of cultural exchange and the enduring power of storytelling.

 Mercado Medieval de Óbidos